Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 Equations (\ref{eq:EinsteinField}a) below are the Einstein source equations for the gravitational field; Eqs (\ref{eq:EinsteinField}b) are the algebraic Bianchi identity, equivalent to $R_{[\alpha\beta\gamma]\delta}=0$:

-In order to express these equations in the tidal tensor formalism we will decompose the Riemann tensor in its time and space projections (in each of its indices) with respect to a unit time-like vector $U^{\alpha}$, $R^{\alpha\beta\gamma\delta}=\left(\top_{\ \ \rho}^{\alpha}+h_{\ \rho}^{\alpha}\right)...\left(\top_{\ \sigma}^{\delta}+h_{\ \sigma}^{\delta}\right)R^{\rho..\sigma}$, cf.~Eq.~(\ref{eq:Time-Space-Decomp}); we obtain \footnote{The characterization of the Riemann tensor by these three spatial rank 2 tensors is known as the {}``Bel decomposition'', even though the explicit decomposition (\ref{Bel}) is not presented in any of Bel's papers (e.g.~\cite{BelDecomp}).
-To the author's knowledge, an equivalent expression (Eq.~(4.6) therein) can only be found at \cite{AlfonsoSE}. } where we made use of the identity (\ref{eq:SpaceProj2Form}) to project spatially an antisymmetric pair of indices, noting that $R_{\alpha\beta\gamma\delta}$ can be regarded as a double 2-form.
-This equation tells us that the Riemann tensor decomposes, with respect to $U^{\alpha}$, in three \emph{spatial} tensors: the gravitoelectric tidal tensor $\mathbb{E}_{\alpha\beta}$, the gravitomagnetic tidal tensor $\mathbb{H}_{\alpha\beta}$, plus a third tensor introduced by Bel \cite{BelDecomp}, which encodes the purely spatial curvature with respect to $U^{\alpha}$, and has no electromagnetic analogue.
-In order to obtain Eq.~(\ref{Bel}), we made use of the symmetries $R^{\alpha\beta\gamma\delta}=R^{[\alpha\beta][\gamma\delta]}$, and in the case of the terms involving $\mathbb{H}_{\alpha\beta}$ (and \emph{only for these terms}) we also assumed the pair exchange symmetry $R^{\alpha\beta\gamma\delta}=R^{\gamma\delta\alpha\beta}$. $\mathbb{E}_{\alpha\beta}$ and $\mathbb{F}_{\alpha\beta}$ are symmetric (and spatial), and therefore have 6 independent components each; $\mathbb{H}_{\alpha\beta}$, is traceless (and spatial), and so has 8 independent components.
-Therefore these three tensors together encode the 20 independent components of the Riemann tensor.
+In order to express these equations in the tidal tensor formalism we will decompose the Riemann tensor into its time and space projections (in each of its indices) with respect to a unit time-like vector $U^{\alpha}$, $R^{\alpha\beta\gamma\delta}=\left(\top_{\ \ \rho}^{\alpha}+h_{\ \rho}^{\alpha}\right)..\left(\top_{\ \sigma}^{\delta}+h_{\ \sigma}^{\delta}\right)R^{\rho..\sigma}$, cf.~Eq.~(\ref{eq:Time-Space-Decomp}); we obtain \footnote{The characterization of the Riemann tensor by these three spatial rank 2 tensors is known as the ``Bel decomposition'', even though the explicit decomposition (\ref{Bel}) is not presented in any of Bel's papers (e.g.~\cite{BelDecomp}).
+To the author's knowledge, an equivalent expression (Eq.~(4.6) therein) can only be found at \cite{AlfonsoSE}. }

+where we made use of the identity (\ref{eq:SpaceProj2Form}) to project spatially an antisymmetric pair of indices, noting that $R_{\alpha\beta\gamma\delta}$ can be regarded as a double 2-form.
+This equation tells us that the Riemann tensor decomposes, with respect to $U^{\alpha}$, into three \emph{spatial} tensors: the gravitoelectric tidal tensor $\mathbb{E}_{\alpha\beta}$, the gravitomagnetic tidal tensor $\mathbb{H}_{\alpha\beta}$, plus a third tensor